milvus-io/milvus/README.md

 ## What is Milvus

-As an open source vector similarity search engine, Milvus is easy-to-use, highly reliable, scalable, robust, and blazing fast.
-Adopted by over 100 organizations and institutions worldwide, Milvus empowers applications in a variety of fields, including image processing, computer vision, natural language processing, voice recognition, recommender systems, drug discovery, and more.
+As an open source vector database, Milvus is easy-to-use, highly reliable, robust, and blazing fast.
+Adopted by over 600 organizations and institutions worldwide, Milvus empowers applications in a variety of fields, including image processing, computer vision, natural language processing, voice recognition, recommender systems, drug discovery, and more.

 The following is Milvus architecture: